Chinese entities world's biggest economic spies - Pentagon

 It would be 2018 before China's stealth fighter would have "operational capability," said Helvey, citing the need to field more aircraft, integrate weapons and conduct training.

-China announced in March that 2012 outlays on the PLA will reach 670.3 billion yuan for 2012 (about $106 billion), an 11.2 percent increase over 2011.
+China announced in March that 2012 outlays on the People's Liberation Army will reach 670.3 billion yuan for 2012 (about $106 billion), an 11.2 percent increase over 2011.
 That follows a near-unbroken string of double-digit rises across two decades.

 The Pentagon suggested that China's 2011 figure was an underestimate, noting "poor accounting transparency and China's still incomplete transition from a command economy."